patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 - For server-paginated tables: `useTableControlState`, `getHubRequestParams`, and `useTableControlProps`.
   - Choose whether you want to use React state, URL params or localStorage/sessionStorage as the source of truth, and call `useTableControlState` with the appropriate `persistTo` option and optional `persistenceKeyPrefix` (to namespace persisted state for multiple tables on the same page).
     - `persistTo` can be `"state" | "urlParams" | "localStorage" | "sessionStorage"`, and defaults to `"state"` if omitted (falls back to regular React state).
     - You can also use a different type of storage for the state of each feature by passing an object for `persistTo`.
-See [State persistence targets](#state-persistence-targets).
+See [Custom state persistence targets](#custom-state-persistence-targets).
   - Take the object returned by that hook (generally named `tableControlState`) and pass it to the `getHubRequestParams` function (you may need to spread it and add additional properties like `hubSortFieldKeys`). (⚠️ TECH DEBT NOTE: This is Konveyor-specific)
   - Call your API query hooks, using the `hubRequestParams` as needed.
   - Call `useTableControlProps` and pass it an object spreading all properties from `tableControlState` along with additional config arguments.
 Some of these arguments will be derived from your API data, such as `currentPageItems`, `totalItemCount` and `isLoading`.
 Others are simply passed here rather than above because they are used only for rendering and not required for state management.